 Punjab to enforce lockdown till March 31

-The Punjab government on Sunday decided to enforce lockdown in the entire state till March 31 in the wake of the threat of coronavirus.
-Punjab has so far reported 14 cases of coronavirus.
+The Punjab government on Sunday announced its decision to enforce lockdown in the entire state till March 31 in the wake of the threat of coronavirus.
+Chief Minister Amarinder Singh said all essential and government services would continue during the lockdown.

+"Ordered statewide lockdown till 31st March to check the spread of Covid 19," he tweeted.
+"All essential Govt services will continue & shops selling essential items such as milk, food items, medicines, etc will be open.
+All DCs & SSPs have been directed to implement the restrictions immediately," Singh said in his tweet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)